Indonesian National Armed Forces Reserve Component: Recruitment

-All recruitment process is conducted by local reserve recruitment committee, which themselves are overseen by a central committee.
-The recruitment process will select recruits based on their health (physical and mental) and physical fitness, as well based on personnel and administrative research.
-The recruits are also selected based on their competence regarding general knowledge, psychological tests, and interviews.
+Local reserve recruitment committees, supervised by a central committee, oversee the entire recruitment process.
+The process evaluates candidates based on their health, physical and mental fitness, as well as conducting personnel and administrative assessments.
+Selection criteria also encompass general knowledge, psychological evaluations, and interviews.

 Training

 Following the recruitment process, the reserve recruits will have to complete a three-month basic military training at their local military training regiments (such as by army Rindams, though not necessarily army, as naval and air force training facilities and personnel may be used), or directly trained by active available army, naval, or air force units in the areas were they live.

-To carry out this education, the TNI Reserve Component Troops can attend education in the Training Unit in accordance with the dimensions taken and in education the TNI Reserve Component Troops (Komcad) are divided into 4 (four) Education Units.
+To carry out this education, the TNI Reserve Component Troops can attend education in the Training Unit in accordance with the dimensions taken and in education the TNI Reserve Component Troops (Komcad) are divided into four Education Units.
 The position of each educational unit is as follows: